postmanlabs/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 * [Built-in proxy](#built-in-proxy)
 * [Interceptor](#interceptor)

+This document contains instructions for how to use the built-in proxy with external devices such as phones and different operating systems.

 ## Built-in proxy

 Postman has a built-in proxy in the Postman app that captures the HTTP request.